Forgot Password

 Impact on the Climbing Community

 The sight of Francys's body down the length of the ascent had a profound impact on climbing history.
 Climbers who made it up to her route faced the truth of the danger, the risk of mountain climbing, for nine years.
-Francys's story was a bell ringer sounding out high-altitude climbing danger, and the need for cautious planning and prudence.
+Francys's story was a bell ringer sounding out high-altitude climbing danger and the need for cautious planning and prudence.

 The Removal of Her Body

-Her body was left exposed to climbers until 2007, when it was moved out of view.
+Francys Arsentiev's body was left exposed to climbers until 2007, when it was moved out of view.
 Her body movement was a flashy start to the history of Everest climbing because it took great effort and cost to move at such a high altitude.

 The Broader Context: Women in Extreme Mountaineering

-Breaking Barriers
+• Breaking Barriers

 Francys's achievement as the first American woman to summit Everest without supplemental oxygen was a significant milestone for women's involvement in extreme mountaineering.
-She showed that women could compete at sports' top level and achieve the impossible.
+She showed that women could compete at the top level and achieve the impossible.

 Her accomplishments and life put thousands of women on the path to pursuing their climbing ambitions and placed growing levels of focus on the possibility of women participating in high-altitude adventure.
 The fact that she managed to do it in a setting that was dominated for a long time by men adds another dimension of amazement to her feat.

-The Cost of Achievement
+• The Cost of Achievement

 But her story also suggests the cost of going beyond human potential.
 Enthusiasm to be "first" or for some purpose sometimes yields outcomes that would not otherwise have been attempted.